martibosch/detectree/docs/src/index.rst

    changelog
    contributing

 This documentation is intended as an API reference.
+A full example application of DetecTree to predict a tree canopy map for the Aussersihl district in Zurich `is available as a Jupyter notebook <https://github.com/martibosch/detectree-example/blob/master/notebooks/aussersihl-canopy.ipynb>`_.
 See the `detectree-example <https://github.com/martibosch/detectree-example>`_ repository for more information on the background and some example notebooks.

 Usage
 -----